-For almost 15 years, Euclid Network (EN) has fostered social entrepreneurship and social innovation in Europe through knowledge exchange, capacity building, networking and international advocacy.
-EN combines the expertise from 21 European countries to empower social enterprise* in achieving positive change.
+For 15 years, Euclid Network (EN) has fostered social entrepreneurship and social innovation in Europe through knowledge exchange, capacity building, networking and international advocacy.
+EN combines the expertise from 26 European countries to empower social enterprise* in achieving positive change.

-In the spirit of empowering women leaders in Europe, EN has launched the Top 100 Women in Social Enterprise Initiative.
+In the spirit of empowering women leaders in Europe’s social enterprise sector and accelerating progress towards a more gender-equal world, EN has launched the Top 100 Women in Social Enterprise initiative two years ago.
 Through this initiative EN celebrates women in the social enterprise sector, spotlighting their impact journey and achievements, connecting them to learn from and inspire each other.
+By celebrating the Top 100 Women in Social Enterprise every year, EN also aims to showcase the barriers women in social enterprise are still encountering i.a. regarding access to finance and investment, by sharing their stories and experiences with the wider social enterprise community.

 This initiative will celebrate women leaders in two categories: